-There may be circumstances when there are elements of a waterpower project that could involve more than one Class EA, and, potentially, more than one proponent.
-In such situations, both proponents or project elements would require EA Act approval and if they were each working or undertaken alone, would follow their respective Class EAs.
-However, arrangements can be made to provide for the use of one or the other Class EA in order for proponents to fulfill their EA Act requirements for the project.
-This can reduce redundancy and duplication of effort, simplify the planning and development of the project and eliminate confusion on the part of the public and other stakeholders.
+There may be circumstances when there are elements of a waterpower project that could involve undertakings subject to more than one Class EA, and, potentially, more than one proponent.
+In such situations, both proponents or project elements would be subject to the EA Act and if they were each undertaken alone, would follow their respective Class EAs.
+However, where provided for under the relevant Class EAs, the use of one or the other Class EA in order for proponents to fulfill their EA Act requirements for the undertakings may be possible.
+This can reduce redundancy and duplication of effort, simplify the planning and development of the undertakings and eliminate confusion on the part of the public and other stakeholders.

-For example, two proponents of Class EA projects may want to jointly proceed with a project that is included in the respective Class EAs.
-Both require EA Act approval and both have the option of using their respective Class EAs.
-It would be logical to work together under one Class EA or the other.
-For this to be possible, the Class EAs must have corresponding provisions providing for co-proponency under one or the other Class EA.
-In the absence of such provisions, proponents of waterpower projects pursuant to this Class EA are encouraged to establish a coordination approach with the proponent(s) of the other Class EA(s) and ensure that the preferred approach is made clear to MECP and in all Notices and public consultation initiatives.
+For example, two proponents of undertakings that are subject to different Class EAs may want to jointly proceed with the undertakings.
+Under the EA Act, the proponents would be authorized to proceed with their undertakings in accordance with their respective Class EAs.
+However, it would be logical to work together under one Class EA or the other.
+For this to be possible, the Class EAs must have corresponding provisions providing for coproponency under one or the other Class EA.
+In the absence of such provisions, proponents of waterpower projects pursuant to this Class EA are encouraged to establish a coordination approach with the proponent(s) of the other Class EA(s) and ensure that the approach is made clear to MECP and in all Notices and public consultation initiatives.

-5.1.1 Class EA for Minor Transmission Facilities (Hydro One)
+5.1.1 Class EA for Transmission Facilities (Hydro One)

-The Class EA for Minor Transmission Facilities, as prepared by Hydro One, sets out a planning process for undertakings that involve transmission facilities projects, as does this Class EA when these transmission facilities are planned in association witha generation facility (see Section 3.3).
-New waterpower projects and significant redevelopmentscan involve construction of new and/or modification to existing Hydro One Transmission and sub- transmission infrastructure complete with Rights of Way (RoW).
-Providing a single EA process for assessing generation and associated transmission projects together increases efficiency and transparency.
-Building on the requirements of the environmental screening process, this provides goodrationale to have such proposals evaluated through this Class EA.
-Minor transmission facilities are described to include:
+The Class EA for Transmission Facilities, as prepared by Hydro One, sets out a planning process for undertakings that involve certain transmission facilities projects, as does this Class EA when establishing or changing transmission facilities described in Section 2.1 that are ancillary to a establishing or changing a waterpower facility to which this Class EA applies (see Section 3.3) Providing a single EA process for assessing a waterpower project that involves a generation component and associated transmission facilities increases efficiency and transparency.
+This provides good rationale to have such proposals evaluated under this Class EA.